A Window on the Past…The Gateway to the Future…

 Dulles International Airport was named for the late Secretary of State John Foster Dulles and was formally dedicated by President John F. Kennedy on November 17, 1962 (the airport was renamed Washington Dulles International Airport in 1984).
 The ceremony was attended by former President Dwight D. Eisenhower, members of the Dulles family, many dignitaries and thousands of spectators.
 The new airport was a symbol of America's stature and progress into the jet age, and was an impressive gateway to the nation's capital.
 An Eastern Airlines Super Electra, on a flight from Newark, New Jersey, was the first commercial aircraft to land at the new airport.

-The soaring beauty of the new terminal building and the airport's unique mobile lounge operations, impressed the many sightseers, travelers, foreign visitors, and diplomats who came to the airport.
+The soaring beauty of the new Terminal Building and the airport's unique Mobile Lounges impressed the many sightseers, travelers, foreign visitors, and diplomats who came to the airport.
 Dulles was also one of the first airports in the country to adopt the Accelerated Inspection System where representatives of the U.S. Customs Service, U.S. Immigration and Naturalization Service, and U.S. Department of Agriculture work together to process arriving international passengers.

 From the grand opening through the end of 1962, Dulles served 52,846 passengers.
 Annual passenger traffic reached one million in 1966.

 Airlines at Dulles in 1962